 About The Wolschon Test

 The Wolschon Test data is then correlated with standard ASTM D 7408 tests.
 A direct correlation resulted when the peel strength of the Wolschon Test specimens were compared to specimens from the same sample tested after forty hours.
 The graph illustrates typical results for a group of eighteen samples.

-Corrective action procedures are now in place which can correct problems before production continues.
-All test results are analyzed in EPI's statistical process control program which has verified a continuos improvement in seam strength since implementation of Wolschon testing.
+Procedures in place now can help correct problems proactively before production continues.Test results are all analyzed in EPI's statistical process control program which has verified a continuous improvement in seam strength since implementation of Wolschon testing.

-For more information call 800-OK-LINER today!
+To learn more about the Wolschon test, call 800-OK-LINER today!